General Academic Policies

 of success.

-[F] Failure: inability to meet minimal requirements as specified by the instructor.
+[F] Failure: inability or failure to meet minimal requirements as specified by the instructor.
 The student will need to repeat the course if he/she is enrolled in a degree program.

 Honor Students